Skip to main content

 2. Configure necessary secrets

-3. Configure Delegate Proxy (in case the API is not publicly accessible or the secret is on your infrastructure)
+3. Configure Delegate Proxy (in case the API is not publicly accessible, or the secret is on your infrastructure)

-In order to setup a proxy to connect with GitHub APIs, you can add the following in the configuration YAML
+In order to set up a proxy to connect with GitHub APIs, you can add the following in the configuration YAML

 proxy: